Breakthrough discovery reveals way of reversing Motor Neurone Disease damage

 These laboratory-grown motor neurons were then exposed to a virus which supercharged a key molecule vital to the healthy functioning of mitochondria.

-"When we did that, we found that all of the issues significantly reversed back to normal," said Dr Arpad Mehta, who led the research for his PhD.
+"When we did that, we found that all of the issues significantly reversed back to normal," said Dr Arpan Mehta, who led the research for his PhD.

 The scientists also examined spinal cord tissue donated by people who had died with MND.